-Contemporary dancer and choreographer, Gilles Viandier (France, 1974) was first graduated as an architect in 1997, questioning the urban and artistic conversion of multiple industrial sites in Europe and especially in Rennes, Brittany.
-He was trained in the National Choreographic Center (CCN) of Rennes (Catherine Diverrès) and Montpellier (Mathilde Monnier) and then worked in Montpellier with the companies of Jackie Taffanel, Michèle Murray, Didier Théron, Hélène Cathala, Patrice Barthès – in Marseille with Georges Appaix and Christophe Haleb, Christine Fricker – in Paris with Emmanuelle Vo-Dinh, Ben Aïm brothers, Philippe Ménard – in Switzerland with Philippe Saire, Perrine Valli and Nicole Seiler.
+Contemporary dancer and choreographer, Gilles Viandier (France, 1974) was first graduated as an architect in 1997 in ENSAB (Ecole Nationale Supérieure d’Architecture de Bretagne), questioning the urban and artistic conversion of multiple industrial sites in Europe and especially in Rennes, Brittany.
+He was trained at the National Choreographic Centers (CCN) of Rennes (Catherine Diverrès) and Montpellier (Mathilde Monnier) and then worked > in Montpellier with the companies of Jackie Taffanel, Michèle Murray, Didier Théron, Hélène Cathala, Patrice Barthès, > in Marseille with Georges Appaix, Christophe Haleb, Michaël Cros, Christine Fricker, > in Paris with Emmanuelle Vo-Dinh, Christian & François Ben Aïm, Philippe Ménard, > in Switzerland with Philippe Saire, Perrine Valli and Nicole Seiler.
 He also worked in various projects around Europe like Tilburg/Netherlands (Fred Momotenko/Hans Tuerlings), Copenhagen (Pipaluk), Ujgorod/Ukraine (Waldemar Kretchkowsky).
-Since 2019 he’s also joined the Anima Fact butô collective directed by Stéphane Cheynis in Forcalquier (F).
+In 2019 he also joined the Anima Fact butô collective directed by Stéphane Cheynis in Forcalquier (F).

 He lived for 5 years in Berlin and collaborated with Abraham Hurtado, Willi Dorner, Christoph Winkler, Ami Garmon, Kathleen Reynolds, Jeremy Wade, William Forsythe for his Human Writes performance, and The Village experience initiated by Peter Stamer with 27 other Berliner choreographers.
 Then he lived for 4 years in Cádiz, Spain and worked in the last triptych piece Al Baile about the flamenco bodies, creation of Juan-Carlos Lérida inaugurated in the Mercat de les flors in Barcelona.